ARM Linux: Reliable Setup Checklist

 sudo reboot

-Wait 2 minutes, then reconnect and verify services started correctly:
+Wait 2 minutes, then reconnect and check that services started correctly:

 systemctl --failed